reachweb/resrv-docs/availability-search-multiple.md

 </div>
 ```

+::: tip
+You need to to also send the session data along (the `resrv_search:resrv_availability="{ session:resrv-search }"` part) here as well.
+:::

 This will display an `AvailabilitySearch` component in the side, without live refresh.
 When a user clicks "Search", they will be redirected back to the same page and the `resrv-search` query scope will filter out any not available entries for the dates selected.

-::: tip
-You need to to also send the session data along (the `resrv_search:resrv_availability="{ session:resrv-search }"` part).
-Even though this could have been done in the query scope itself, that way we have better control over the data that is sent can better handle Livewire filtering as described further down.
-:::

 ## Accessing Availability Data